 “My disability application is not my top priority in life”

-I’ve met a lot of people who feel this way, especially at the beginning.
+We’ve heard from a lot of people who feel this way, especially at the beginning.
 Unfortunately, things did not turn out so well for some of these people.
-I’ve seen a lot of divorce, evictions, foreclosures, homelessness, lack of food, loss of medical care, and other hard circumstances.
+Many people report divorce, evictions, foreclosures, homelessness, lack of food, loss of medical care, and other hard circumstances.

 If you are on the edge and genuinely too sick to work, please consider: there may be nothing in this world more important that your disability application right now.